 Embracing our Intrinsic Belonging: Mountain Cloud’s 2022 Fall Appeal

-With grateful hearts, we offer deep appreciation to our members and friends, our growing sangha, near and far – Mountain Cloud is flourishing!
+With grateful hearts, we offer deep appreciation to our members and friends who have donated to our 2022 Fundraising Campaign.

 To our local community, your presence, patience, and practice make Mountain Cloud a place of peace and belonging.
 As we reopen our doors we invite our local sangha back home.
 We need you and want you to return to the zendo and our land, if you haven’t done so already.